greentfrapp/project-asimov/guide_basics.md

 *What is Computer Ethics?
 (Moor, 1985) <dt-cite cite="moor1985computer"></dt-cite>*

-Discussions of AI ethics typically fall into two main categories: treatment of AIS by humans and treatment of humans by AIS.
+Discussions of AI ethics typically fall into two categories: how people treat AI (think Chappie and Bicentennial Man) and how AI treat people (think Terminator and HAL9000).

-### Treatment of AI Systems by Humans
+### Treatment of AI by Humans

 <div>
 <img class="comic" width="380px" src="{{ "/assets/guide/comics/andrew_inverted.png" | relative_url }}" title="I don’t know what he feels inside but I don’t know what you feel inside.
 When you talk to him you’ll find he reacts to the various abstractions as you and I do, and what else counts?
 If someone else’s reactions are like your own, what more can you ask for?" alt="Siri is not a tiny sprite living in an iPhone.">
 </div>

 Anyone who has been touched by Robin Williams's portrayal of Andrew in Bicentennial Man might have thought about the idea of granting rights to robots and AIS.
-In Life 3.0, author Max Tegmark recounts a heated discussion between Larry Page and Elon Musk on robot rights <dt-cite cite="tegmark2017life"></dt-cite>.
+In Life 3.0, Max Tegmark recounted a heated discussion between Larry Page and Elon Musk on robot rights <dt-cite cite="tegmark2017life"></dt-cite>.

 > At times, Larry accused Elon of being "specieist": treating certain life forms as inferior just because they were silicon-based rather than carbon-based.

-Nevertheless, AIS that demand us to rethink notions of humanity and consciousness still remain on the far-flung horizon.
+Realistically though, AI systems that require us to rethink notions of humanity and consciousness still remain on the far-flung horizon.
+Instead, let's focus on the more urgent issue of how AI treat people.

-### Treatment of Humans by (Other Humans via) AI Systems
+### Treatment of Humans by (Other Humans via) AI

 More urgently, we need to consider the effects of present AI systems on human moral ideals.